-- Provide appropriately targeted and sequenced evidence-based services and programming for all prisoners in all custody levels including those in special management. - Provide intensive case planning and case management in every prison and every Probation and Parole office in New Mexico. - Utilize community mapping to identify geographic areas with large numbers of parolees, and in partnership with public and private community partners, create reentry centers in identified communities. - Implement TAP system-wide to guide case planning and case management for all prisoners in all custody levels. - Assess the risks and needs of all prisoners using a validated risk and needs assessment tool, and respond to risk and need with appropriate programs and services. - Revise all appropriate policies and procedures to reflect department philosophy that "reentry begins the first day of incarceration." - Commence evidence-based programming for prisoners doing long term sentences utilizing a model similar to Lifeline, a program developed by the Correctional Services of Canada. - Increase family involvement in the lives of prisoners during incarceration using the Relational Inquiry Tool and Family Justice's "La Bodega" model. - Implement Critical Time Intervention pilot projects for men and women parolees in targeted communities with high rates of parolees living with co-occurring disorders.
+Provide appropriately targeted and sequenced evidence-based services and programming for all prisoners in all custody levels including those in special

-• Utilize the Department of Justice and National Institute of Corrections, Transition from Prison to Community model to guide reentry and prison reform initiatives across disciplines.
+- management. - Provide intensive case planning and case management in every prison and within the community. - Identify geographic areas with large numbers of parolees, and in partnership with public and private community partners, create reentry centers in those identified communities. - Implement TAP system-wide to guide case planning and case management for all prisoners in all custody levels. - Assess the risks and needs of all prisoners using a validated risk and needs assessment tool, and respond to risk and need with appropriate programs and services. - Revise all appropriate policies and procedures to reflect department philosophy that "reentry begins the first day of incarceration." - Utilize the Department of Justice and National Institute of Corrections, Transition from Prison to Community model to guide reentry and prison reform initiatives across disciplines.